amalahmad/academic-kickstart/content/publication/india-elections.md

 # publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-# abstract = "This paper provides the first quasi-experimental evidence on the extent to which economic benefits programs have contributed to the electoral triumphs of the Hindu-nationalist party (BJP) in India.
-I study a national program through which the BJP incumbent has transferred development funds to villages with a high share of disadvantaged castes.
-Focusing on India’s largest state, I match villages to polling booths, and use a multiple-score regression discontinuity to identify the effects of past and expected transfers on village-level voting in the 2019 general elections.
-I find that neither treatment contributed to the BJP's victory among this important swing constituency."
+ abstract = "In democracies with widespread poverty, what is the impact of programmatic transfers on voting and on incumbent power?
+This paper provides the first village-level quasiexperimental evidence on this for India, in the context of the Hindu-nationalist party in power.
+First, I provide a novel method for linking Indian villages to polling booths and for obtaining village-level electoral data.
+Second, focusing on a program which transfers development funds to villages with a high share of disadvantaged castes, I use a discontinuity design to identify the effects of both past and promised transfers on voting in India’s largest state.
+Promised transfers increase village turnout slightly but neither treatment impact the villages’ vote share for the Hindu-nationalist incumbent, which is high across the board.
+The results suggest that political competition limits the impact of programmatic transfers on voting behavior, and they shed light on the recent slide to ethnic nationalism in the world’s largest democracy.."
 # abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)